Approved by vote of the CMB Faculty June 3, 2024

 Courses Required for the Cancer Biology Specialization

 CMB students may elect to specialize in Cancer Biology which leads to a Specialization noted on their transcript.
-In addition to the CMB PhD requirements, at least five credits must be selected from courses below:
+At least five credits must be selected from courses below:

 CourseTitleCredits